VOLUME 1: THE STORY OF YALALA

 LUCHA'S NONVIOLENT YOUTH-ORGANIZED FIGHT FOR PEACE, PROGRESS AND PROSPERITY

-In working solidarity with LUCHA Youth Movement, Socent Studios is producing Arise Congolese! to share the ground-truth story of Congo's youth-organized fight to restore DRC's constitution back to power.
+In working solidarity with LUCHA RDC Youth Movement, Socent Studios is producing Arise Congolese! to share the ground-truth story of Congo's youth-organized fight to restore DRC's constitution back to power.

 Today LUCHA poses the greatest resistance to Congo's dictator, Joseph Kabila.
 As a result, LUCHA youth have been captured, tortured and killed by the Kabila-led state government.

-Since 2016 students and church leaders in the Democratic Republic of Congo have led non-violent protests demanding that Joseph Kabila, President of the Democratic Republic of the Congo, allow for free and fair elections mandated by the Congolese Constitution.
+Since 2016 students and church leaders in the Democratic Republic of Congo have led non-violent protests demanding that Joseph Kabila, Dictator of the Democratic Republic of the Congo, allow for free and fair elections mandated by the Congolese Constitution.

-Since then, Joseph Kabila has rebuked the Constitution and refused to step down as President.
+Since then, Kabila has rebuked the Constitution and refused to step down as President.
 Protesters are being arrested, beaten and killed.
 Recently, Kabila's police have taken to firing live ammunition and tear gas at youth, church goers, and Priests.

 In response to Kabila's usurpation of the Congolese constitution and lethal action against The People, the United States Congress has introduced H.R.
-6207: "Democratic Republic of the Congo Democracy and Accountability Act of 2018" calling on President Kabila to hold peaceful elections by the end of 2018 or face debilitating sanctions and increasing pressure.
+6207: "Democratic Republic of the Congo Democracy and Accountability Act of 2018" calling on Dictator Kabila to hold peaceful elections by the end of 2018 or face debilitating sanctions and increasing pressure.

 THE UNITED STATES STANDS WITH CONGO